Water Quality

 We’re working with Town and City engineers on nature-based solutions to improve water quality.
 From infiltration trenches—which can help address phosphorous—to constructed wetlands—which also address climate risks.

-Credit: Daria Clark
+Credit: Daria Santollani

 Many pollutants wash into our waterways with rain and snow melt (stormwater).
 But the good news—you can do something about it.
 From adopting a storm drain to rethinking your garden—there are so many ways to get involved.